pagkly/Zed/Investopedia3/Decreasing Term Insurance.md

 ## Inexpensive Life Insurance Protection

-Decreasing term insurance is a more affordable option than [whole life](https://www.investopedia.com/terms/w/wholelife.asp) or [universal life insurance](https://www.investopedia.com/terms/u/universallife.asp).
-The death benefit is designed to mirror the [amortization schedule](https://www.investopedia.com/terms/a/amortization_schedule.asp) of a mortgage or other personal debt not easily covered by personal assets or income, like personal loans or business loans.
+Decreasing term insurance is a more affordable option than [[whole life]](https://www.investopedia.com/terms/w/wholelife.asp) or [[universal life insurance]](https://www.investopedia.com/terms/u/universallife.asp).
+The death benefit is designed to mirror the [[amortization schedule]](https://www.investopedia.com/terms/a/amortization_schedule.asp) of a mortgage or other personal debt not easily covered by personal assets or income, like personal loans or business loans.

 Decreasing term insurance allows a pure death benefit with no cash accumulation, unlike, for example, a whole life insurance policy.
 As such, this insurance option has modest premiums for comparable benefit amounts to either a permanent or temporary life insurance.